 The selection of the method of optimal level monitoring for industrial and commercial processes are affected by many physical and application variables.
 The criteria for selection includes liquid, solid or slurry, pressure or vacuum, temperature, dielectric constant of medium, agitation, chemistry, density (specific gravity) of medium, vibration, acoustical or electrical noise, tank or bin size, mechanical shock and shape.
 The constraints related to its application are equally significant.
 These constraints are appearance, cost, accuracy, rate of response, physical size, ease of calibration or programming, mounting of the instrument, monitoring or control of continuous or discrete (point) levels.

 These days many leading industries offer cost effective and level measuring instruments of high quality that includes level transmitters, liquid level switches for use in a broad range of fluid/fuel and solids service materials in a broad range of process industries.
+A broad range of sensing technologies are manufactured by many companies offering a wide range of level related solutions that includes vibrating/tuning fork level sensors, capacitance level sensors, RF-admittance level sensors, vibrating/tuning fork level sensors, and conductivity based water level sensors. for service material, manufacturers offer single-point, multi-point and continuous level sensor instruments with variations in dielectric constant, viscosity and the plant has variable and extreme temperature/pressure conditions.

 Recently companies have introduced a new capacitance based fuel level sensors, the function of which is reliable petrol/oil/fuel level measurement.
 Companies offer a comprehensive range of products that helps in level detection and are well suited to work out most level control applications.
 The range being offered helps in the detection of conductive and non-conductive liquids, plastics, grains and granulates.